Felipe-Lohan/Dungeon_World/Barbarian_-_Streamlined.md

 _When you gain a level from 02-10, choose from these moves._

-* ☐ **Still Hungry:** Choose an additional appetite.

-* ☐ **Appetite For Destruction:** Take a move from the Fighter, Bard, or Thief class list.
+* ☐ **Multiclass Barbarian (Slot 1):** Take a move from the Fighter, Bard, or Thief class list.
 You may not take multiclass moves from those classes.

 * ☐ **My Love For You İs Like A Truck:** When you **perform a feat of strength**, name someone present whom you have impressed and take +1 forward to parley with them.